Biggest Upcoming New Fighting Games of 2021 & Beyond

 Developer: NetherRealm Studios Publisher: Warner Bros.
 Platform(s): Let’s see if it’s actually real first, eh?

-Over the past decade, NetherRealm have alternated between releasing Mortal Kombat and Injustice every two years, and with MK 11 launching in 2019, perhaps we’ll see Injustice 3 debut in 2021.
-Again, this is speculation, and it’s possible that the COVID-19 pandemic has affected production to the point that NetherRealm won’t be able to launch a game in 2021, but we’ll be seeing something from them soon enough, I reckon.
+Over the past decade, NetherRealm have alternated between releasing Mortal Kombat and Injustice every two years, MK 11 launching in 2019.
+The success of Mortal Kombat 11, which featured the most exhaustive NetherRealm DLC campaign so far, along with the COVID-19 pandemic, has likely affected production to the point that NetherRealm won’t be able to launch a game in 2021, but we’ll be seeing something from them soon enough, I reckon.
+I hope, anyway.

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.
 We cover gaming news, movie reviews, wrestling and much more.